frontendpatterns/frontendpatterns.dev/src/content/patterns/route-guard.md

 ---
 # Route Guard

-Protect routes with authentication, authorization, or validation checks before rendering.

 ## Problem

 Without this pattern, the premise that protecting routes with authentication, authorization, or validation checks before rendering falls apart, and small changes trigger cascading regressions.